 Discovering the wedding press

-I was quite overwhelmed – I had never met anyone from the press before, but she was absolutely lovely and asked me to make her own wedding shoes.
-There were to be three separate features about the wedding over the coming months, and as a result I was featured in various shoots and features in other bridal and fashion mags too.
+I was quite overwhelmed – I had never met anyone from the press before – but she was absolutely lovely and asked me to make her own wedding shoes.
+There were to be three separate features about the wedding over the coming months, and as a result I was featured in various shoots and features in other bridal and fashion magazines too.

-The answerphone was full
+My answerphone was full

-I simply couldn’t believe it, I suppose this was the affirmation I had been waiting for, I was on an emotional high for days.
-After that it was all about wedding shoes for me, lots of things started to happen and I became so busy, I pretty much left the fashion side behind.
+I simply couldn’t believe it.
+I suppose this was the affirmation I had been waiting for, and I was on an emotional high for days.
+After that, it was all about wedding shoes for me.
+Lots of exciting things started to happen and I became so busy I pretty much left the fashion side behind.

-The Wedding industry chose me
+The wedding industry chose me

-I’ve been a wedding shoe designer for over 30 years now and still love it, I’ve worked with so many wonderfully talented people, and still do, I’ve won various awards and have loved every minute (well almost!).
-It’s a very lovely and quite small industry, most people are very welcoming and friendly and I am still in touch with so many of the people I met in those first few years, it seems that once you get into wedding you never leave!
+I’ve been a wedding shoe designer for over 30 years now, and I still love it.
+I’ve worked with so many wonderfully talented people in the wedding industry (and still do), I’ve won various awards, and have loved every minute.
+It’s a very lovely and quite small industry, most people are very welcoming and friendly, and I am still in touch with so many of the people I met in those first few years.
+It seems that once you get into the wedding industry, you never leave!